The Human Truth Foundation

 For more, see:

-Paraguay does relatively well in encouraging good health, compared to many other countries.
-Paraguay comes in the best 20 in its suicide rate31.
-It does better than average when it comes to its smoking rate32, its food aid and health contributions and WHO compliance33, its fertility rate14 (but bad for The Americas) and in the prevalence of overweight adults34.
-But, things could still be better.
-Paraguay does worse than average in its alcohol consumption rate35, childhood mortality in the 2020s (so far)36, its average life expectancy11, its immunizations take-up37 and in its adolescent birth rate38 (one of the highest in The Americas).
-The prevalence of overweight adults has increased by 14% during the past 40 years.
+Paraguay has some poor policies and cultural issues which cause some public health problems.
+Paraguay does better than average in its smoking rate31, its food aid and health contributions and WHO compliance32, its fertility rate15 (but high for The Americas), the prevalence of overweight adults33 and in its suicide rate34.
+But, there's bad news too.
+Paraguay does worse than average when it comes to its alcohol consumption rate35, childhood mortality in the 2020s36, its average life expectancy11, delivery rate of 7x Infant Immunizations 2011-201537, its adolescent birth rate38 (amongst the highest in The Americas) and in delivery rate of infant DTP immunizations in the 2020s39.
+The prevalence of overweight adults has increased by 14% between 1976 and 2016.
 Life expectancy in Paraguay improved by +5.7yrs in the 30 years from 1990, less than the global average of +7.9yrs.
 Paraguay's peak fertility rate was 6.5 in 1960.

 Life Expectancy